pdjr-signalk-plugins/pgn130316/README.md

 specification, either
 **actualTemperature** or
 **setTemperature**.
-Typically, each temperature sensor reporting on the host system will report both properties.
+Typically, a temperature sensor on the host system will report both properties.

 The data value of each key is the floating point number returned by
 ```canboatjs``` expressing a temperature in degrees Kelvin.